 The final step in the development process is to analyze data.
 After you have collected the data on note cards, on a tally sheet, or in graphic form, you have all the information necessary to solve the problem.

-When analyzing data that are gathered in numeric from, use some measurement to point out relationships.
+When analyzing data that are gathered in numeric form, use some measurements to point out relationships.
 Although there are many different measurement techniques, percentages and ratios are used most often.

-To write a effective informal report should follow the instruction above for how to write an informal report.
+To write an effective informal report should follow the instruction above for how to write an informal report.

 Related Content of Report Writing:

 - Definition of Graphical Representation of Report